erinyounger/opcode/README.md

 ## 🌟 Overview

-**opcode** is a powerful desktop application that transforms how you interact with Claude Code.
-Built with Tauri 2, it provides a beautiful GUI for managing your Claude Code sessions, creating custom agents, tracking usage, and much more.
+**opcode** is a comprehensive desktop application that transforms how you interact with Claude Code.
+Built with **Tauri 2** and **React**, it provides a beautiful GUI for managing projects, creating intelligent agents, tracking usage, handling MCP servers, and much more.

-Think of opcode as your command center for Claude Code - bridging the gap between the command-line tool and a visual experience that makes AI-assisted development more intuitive and productive.
+Think of opcode as your complete command center for Claude Code - bridging the gap between command-line tools and a visual experience that makes AI-assisted development more intuitive, organized, and productive.

 ## 📋 Table of Contents